Linn County is Focusing on Customers

 - How might we better measure and track customer satisfaction and improvements?

 The first phase of the project works to find out what the end users of a specific product want from that product and in what priority order.
-C3 asks us to focus on end user desired outcomes rather than on the process we use to create products.
-Participants were so interested in the approach that they have voluntarily decided to form C3 pilot project teams over the last six months to incorporate C3 concepts and make recommendations for improvement of targeted MnDOT products.
+We are asked to focus on end user desired outcomes rather than on the process we use to create products.
+Participants were so interested in the approach that they have voluntarily decided to form pilot project teams over the last six months to incorporate the new concepts and make recommendations for improvement of targeted MnDOT products.

 The pilot projects are a way for MnDOT to learn and apply new tools that can help better identify what and how to measure performance metrics from a customer perspective.